SMS Marketing Guide

 Your Instagram followers are warm leads.
 A post with your QR code or a link to your signup form converts followers who already know you into a list you actually own.

-SMS Compliance: What Food Truck Operators Need to Know
+SMS Compliance for Food Trucks: What You Need to Know

 Before you start texting customers, you need their explicit consent.
 The TCPA (Telephone Consumer Protection Act) requires it, and violating it can mean fines up to $1,500 per unsolicited message.
-Here's what compliant food truck SMS looks like:
+Here's what compliant food truck SMS looks like, in plain English:

-• Customers must opt in before you text them — explicit consent required
+• Customers must opt in before you text them — explicit written consent is required (a clearly worded sign at the truck window counts if it meets TCPA rules)

-• Every text must include an easy opt-out path (e.g., 'Reply STOP to unsubscribe')
+• Every text must include opt-out language (e.g., 'Reply STOP to unsubscribe')

 • Only text about what they agreed to — location updates, menu news, events